SciLifeLab-Training/scilifelab-training-template/README.md

 - A github workflow for rendering the website and deploying it automatically.
 - All pages are rendered using Quarto.
 For customizations see the official Quarto documentation.
 While developing the materials you can use quarto to render the pages locally.

+You can see how this template looks when rendered at [https://scilifelab-training.github.io/scilifelab-training-template/](https://scilifelab-training.github.io/scilifelab-training-template/).

 ## DISCLAIMER
 This is the first version of this template, and can thus contain errors.
 Let us know if there are things that are broken.